 Writing a simple NEPI experiment script is easy.
 Take a look at the example in the FAQ section 1.2.
 Once you have written down the script, you can run it using Python.
-Note that since NEPI is not yet installed in your system, you will need to export the path to NEPI's source code to the PYTHONPATH environment variable, so that Python can find NEPI's libraries.
+If NEPI is not installed in your system, you will need to export the path to NEPI's source code to the PYTHONPATH environment variable, so that Python can find NEPI's libraries.

 '''

 $ export PYTHONPATH=<path-to-nepi>/src:$PYTHONPATH

+$ cd <path-to-nepi>

-$ python first-experiment.py
+$ python examples/linux/ping.py -a localhost

 '''